 The Modern Slavery Act 2015 (‘the Act’) creates offences in respect of slavery, servitude, forced or compulsory labour and human trafficking.
-The Group is committed to supporting both the aims and the letter of the Act, namely to combat all forms of modern slavery and human trafficking and improve our practices across our group to help achieve this.
+C.P.
+Hart & Sons Limited (‘C.P.
+Hart’) is committed to supporting both the aims and the letter of the Act, namely, to combat all forms of modern slavery and human trafficking and to improve our practices across our group to help achieve this.

 C.P.
-Hart has been one of the UK’s leading bathroom retailers since 1937, with a history and heritage we are proud of.
-We've always insisted on using the finest materials and advanced manufacturing techniques to guarantee our customers receive luxury, high-quality products to help create their dream bathroom.
+Hart has been one of the UK’s leading bathroom retailers since 1937.
+We have always sourced the finest materials and sought advanced manufacturing techniques to guarantee that our customers receive luxury, high-quality products for all their bathrooms.

-We have established rigorous HR processes and controls to ensure:
+We have established rigorous HR processes and controls to ensure that:

 We continually review and develop our policies, procedures and controls to ensure ethical and legal compliance.

-We actively encourage our employees to confidentially report any concerns or breaches e.g. suspected unethical behaviour and wrong-doing.
-We have an independent whistleblowing hotline to ensure that all of our employees have a voice that will be heard in confidence – 24 hours a day, every day of the year.
+We encourage our employees to report, in confidence, any concerns or breaches e.g., suspected unethical behaviour and wrongdoing.
+We have an independent whistleblowing hotline which operates 24 hours a day, every day of the year.
 All matters raised either via whistleblowing, through direct communication with management or highlighted by our auditing processes are investigated and appropriate action is taken in accordance with our policies and procedures.

 Our Supply Chains